-The flow at the South Australian border is approximately 17.5 GL/day and is expected to decrease to approximately 17 GL/day by next Friday, depending on river operations.
+The flow at the South Australian border is approximately 14.5 GL/day and is expected to decrease to approximately 13 GL/day by next Friday, depending on river operations.

-The current flow at the South Australian border includes the full October Entitlement Flow (5.5 GL/day), along with water for the environment, interstate trade adjustments and adjustment for deferred entitlement flows, which are stored and accumulated for critical human water needs during dry periods.
+The current flow at the South Australian border includes the full November Entitlement Flow (6 GL/day), along with water for the environment, interstate trade adjustments and adjustment for deferred entitlement flows, which are stored and accumulated for critical human water needs during dry periods.

-The flow over Lock 1 is approximately 16 GL/day and is expected to stay at that flow rate over the coming week.
+The flow over Lock 1 is currently approximately 14 GL/day, but it is expected to decrease to 12.5 GL/day by next Friday.
 It is important to note that flow forecasts in this advice are based on the information available at the time of preparation.
 Advice may change as new gauging information becomes available or due to rainfall events or changed operations upstream.